-cosmic ray flux.
-The predicted fluxes are low.
-Ice-Cube, which is optimized for lower energies, may have the best chance to see this flux with predictions around 1 event/year.
+the best chance to see this flux with predictions around 1 event/year.
 An optical Cherenkov detector could be designed with greatly reduced photodetection coverage extending the scale in Figure 4.
 However, in practice it would be not work very well due to requirements of installation and optical transmission.
-One could increase the spacing of strings to about 300 m, yet a very large-scale detector on the order of 1000 km3sr acceptance would be too costly.
+One could increase the spacing of strings to about 300 m, yet a very largescale detector on the order of 1000 kmsr acceptance would be too costly.
 In order to reliably detect this flux, other experimental strategies are needed that can be more feasibly optimized for this energy range.

 An alternate detection mechanism was suggested as early as 1962 when G. Askaryan [31] proposed that high-energy showers might produce coherent radio emission in dense media.
 These emissions would arise as an excess of negative charge builds up as electrons are swept out along a relativistically advancing shower front (20% more electrons than positrons when the shower is fully developed).
 The wavelength components of the broadband radiation from the motion of this net negative charge will add coherently for wavelengths that are large compared to the dimension of the charge distribution.
-The coherent emission is most pronounced in the frequency range from 1 GHz (on the Cherenkov cone) to 100 MHz (10° off the Cherenkov cone).
-The large attenuation length of the cold glacial ice has been measured to be of order 1 km in the relevant frequency range of 200 to 1000 MHz.
-This allows measuring UHE neutrino interactions in the deep ice with a few antennas located close to the surface of the 2.8 km thick ice sheet.
+The coherent emission is most pronounced in the frequency range from 1 GHz (on the Cherenkov cone)

-Figure 7: Example of the proposed ARA radio neutrino detector geometry: 37 stations would cover an area of about 200 km2 of ice.
-Hundreds of km3 of target volume are necessary to reach the desired sensitivities.
+Figure 7: Example of the proposed ARA radio neutrino detector geometry: 37 stations would cover an area of about 200 km of ice.
+Hundreds of km of target volume are necessary to reach the desired sensitivities.
 See text for description of large radio detector configurations such as ARA and ARIANNA.